When I was in 10th grade I had American literature for 6th period and it just about killed me.

 In 12th grade I had Old Burrell again for literature.
 I think it was second period.
 He read Flannery O’Connor stories to us, word for word, which was fine with me, because Jerry finally got kicked out of school and now I was the class president and a member of the honor council and I was finally flying straight and wanted to get into a decent college.
 Old Burrell said one story of hers was really going to affect you.
 He read it.

 At the moment of grace in A Good Man is Hard to Find, I discovered what I thought might be my calling—good typing.
 I had no idea when I’d be called, but I kept my ears open for a long time after that.
 Thirty-one years later my first novel got published.
 I dedicated it to Old Burrell Brownlow.
-Now I'm a teacher, too, a reunited one, right across the hall from Old Burrell, but at a different school way across town, where all day long I can hear him ... still reading good stories.
+Now I'm a teacher, too, a reunited one, right across the hall from Old Burrell, where all day long I can hear him ... still reading good stories.